The Bourne Identity (2002 film): Home media

-On January 21, 2003, Universal Pictures released The Bourne Identity in the U.S. on VHS as well as on a "collector’s edition" DVD in two formats: widescreen and full screen.
+On January 21, 2003, Universal Pictures released The Bourne Identity in the U.S. on VHS as well as on a "Collector's Edition" DVD in two formats: widescreen and full screen.
 It surpassed Harry Potter and the Sorcerer's Stone to have the highest DVD rentals, making $22.7 million.
 The film would hold this record for seven months until it was taken by The Lord of the Rings: The Two Towers in August of the same year.
 This DVD release contains supplemental materials including a making-of documentary, a commentary from director Doug Liman and deleted scenes.
 On July 13, 2004, Universal released a new "extended edition" DVD of the film in the U.S. in preparation for the sequel's cinema debut.
 This DVD came in the same two formats as the 2003 edition.
 The supplemental materials for this version include interviews with Matt Damon, deleted scenes, alternative opening and ending, a documentary on the consulate fight and information features on the CIA and amnesia.
 The alternate ending on the DVD has Bourne collapsing during the search for Marie, waking up with Abbott standing over him, and getting an offer to return to the CIA.
 Neither contain the commentary or DTS tracks present in the 2003 edition.
-The film was also released on UMD for Sony's PlayStation Portable on August 30, 2005 and on HD DVD on July 24, 2007.
+The film was also released on UMD for Sony's PlayStation Portable on August 30, 2005, and on HD DVD on July 24, 2007.
 With the release of The Bourne Ultimatum on DVD, a reprint of the 2004 version was included in a boxed set with Supremacy and Ultimatum, entitled The Jason Bourne Collection.
 A trilogy set was released on Blu-ray in January 2009.

 It was the top DVD video rental in the United States during the first quarter of 2003, earning $36,400,000 in US DVD rental revenue by March 2003.

 Soundtrack

-The score for The Bourne Identity was composed by John Powell.
+The score for The Bourne Identity was composed by John Powell, conducted by Pete Anthony and performed by the Hollywood Studio Symphony.
 Powell was brought in to replace Carter Burwell, who had composed and recorded a more traditional orchestral score for the film, which director Doug Liman rejected.
 Since a lot of the music budget had been spent recording the rejected score, Powell's score was initially conceived to be entirely non-orchestral, making extensive use of percussion, guitars, electronics and studio techniques.
 However, a string section was later overdubbed onto many of the cues to give them a 'cinematic' quality.

-The Bourne Identity: Original Motion Picture Soundtrack was released on June 11, 2002 by Varèse Sarabande.
+The Bourne Identity: Original Motion Picture Soundtrack was released on June 11, 2002, by Varèse Sarabande.
 In addition to the score, the film also featured the songs "Extreme Ways" by Moby and "Ready Steady Go" by Paul Oakenfold.
 The soundtrack won an ASCAP Award.